Staffing Agreement

 16. Local Church

-Though Staff worship together regularly, we expect that all Staff be an active part of a local expression of Church.
-This could be an established church or a house church, or Staff could start their own church if feel led in that direction.
+All Staff are expected to be an active part of a local expression of Church.
+This could be an established church or a house church, or Staff could start their own church if felt led.
 Regardless of how this looks, we desire to love, serve, and be an encouragement to God's people here in Sendai.